stippi/voice-assistant/README.md

 ## Ideas for Next Features

+- [ ] Add an "idle" mode:
+  - [ ] Dashboard fills the screen, conversation is minimized
+  - [ ] Activation starts temporary chat at first, which may could become persisted chat based on some condition.
 - [ ] Optimize context window size for the LLM.
 - [ ] Integrate more Microsoft Graph APIs.
 - [ ] Add a temporary chat mode, where the chat is auto-cleared after some time of inactivity.